Virtual address spaces

 A program can use a range of virtual addresses to access a memory buffer that is larger than the available physical memory.
 As the supply of physical memory becomes small, the memory manager saves pages of physical memory (typically 4 kilobytes in size) to a disk file.
 Pages of data or code are moved between physical memory and the disk as needed.

 The virtual addresses used by different processes are isolated from each other.
-The code in one process cannot alter the physical memory that is being used by another process.
+The code in one process cannot alter the physical memory that is being used by another process or the operating system.

 The range of virtual addresses that is available to a process is called the virtual address space for the process.
 Each user-mode process has its own private virtual address space.
 For a 32-bit process, the virtual address space is usually the 2-gigabyte range 0x00000000 through 0x7FFFFFFF.
 For a 64-bit process, the virtual address space is the 8-terabyte range 0x000'00000000 through 0x7FF'FFFFFFFF.
 A range of virtual addresses is sometimes called a range of virtual memory.